Lessons Learned Travelling In 2020 Will Change Many Things In The Future

 Our cruise around South America provided us with so many amazing port stops.
 We sailed up the Amazon River for a week and saw pink dolphins.
 There were some interesting ports and great beaches as we cruised along the Brazil coast.
 We loved our brief stops in Buenos Aires and Uruguay.

-On our stop in the Falkland Islands we wandered amongst the penguins.
+On our stop in the Falkland Islands we wandered amongst the penguins at Bluff Cove Lagoon.
 The weather co-operated as we circumnavigated Cape Horn.
 And our trip through the Chilean Fjords was one we would love to repeat.
 We even got an amazing trip through the Panama Canal which meant we circumnavigated South America.
 And then we were re-routed back to Miami and finally finished our cruise.

 While we successfully ticked off one dream trip in 2020, we cancelled our planned cruise around Australia.
 That trip would have included another month or more as we explored New Zealand.
 And might even have taken us back to SE Asia.